A Simple Trick to Boost Your Profits in a Market Sell-Off

 Break It Down, Andy

 The key to understanding trailing stops is to lock in on the idea of the “best price.”
-On the selling side of things, the best price is the stock’s highest price while you owned it.
+On the selling side, a stock’s best price is the highest price it hits while you own it.

-But when you’re looking to buy, a stock’s best price is its lowest price.
+But on the buying side, a stock’s best price is its lowest price.

 For example, let’s say Manward Global Enterprises is selling for $100 per share… but then we go and accidently insult some nut who gets offended and wants to “cancel” us.